Stories

 Empowering Women in South Africa’s Green Building Movement

 Meanwhile, in South Africa, the IFC Women in Green Building Competition honored three outstanding women who are driving the country’s green building movement.
-The competition, conducted in partnership with the Green Building Council of South Africa and now in its third year, recognizes female professionals for their contributions to sustainable construction and their roles as EDGE Experts.
+The competition, which was also generously supported by SECO and conducted in partnership with the Green Building Council of South Africa, is now in its third year recognizing female professionals for their contributions to sustainable construction and their roles as EDGE Experts.

 Here’s a closer look at the 2024 winners: